dsu/orchestration-utilities/README.rst

 simple_web_console
 ******************

-Proof of concept based on Torenado (required).
+Proof of concept based on Tornado (required).
 If you want a Linux console available for a web page use `butterfly <https://github.com/paradoxxxzero/butterfly>`_ - It is awesome.